Read the latest and greatest from our team

 Short-Term Effects

 In general, the effects of hydrocodone are similar to the effects of drugs like morphine and heroin.
-When they enter the body, they influence opiate receptors that are in the spinal cord, gastrointestinal tract, and the brain.
+When they enter the body, they influence opiate receptors that are in the spinal cord, gastrointestinal tract, and brain.
 Once there, they start to affect the user with a series of chemical events.

 Users will typically experience the following: